MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 ##### Applying a default retention label to an Outlook folder

 You can apply retention labels to Outlook folders as a default label that can be inherited by messages in that folder.
+Right-click the folder, select **Properties**, the **Policy** tab, and select the retention label you want to use as that folder's default retention label.

-When you do this with a standard retention label:
+When you use a a standard retention label as your default label for an Outlook folder:

 - All unlabeled items in the folder have this retention label applied.